Short Sale vs. Foreclosure: Which Option Is Right for You?

 If you want to pursue a short sale, you’ll need to meet a few requirements to get lender approval, such as:

-- Comparable sales must show that the home value has dropped.
+• Comparable sales showing the home value has dropped

 How Short Sales and Foreclosures Work for Buyers

-If you’re a buyer, it is essential to consider the key differences in how short sales vs. foreclosures work when it comes to purchasing a distressed property.
+If you’re a buyer, it's essential to consider the key differences in how short sales and foreclosures work when it comes to purchasing a distressed property.

-Purchasing a short sale property may provide you with a good investment opportunity and minimize the financial repercussions involved in purchasing a property if it went into foreclosure.
+Purchasing a short sale may offer a good investment opportunity and minimize the financial repercussions associated with buying a property in foreclosure.
 However, the buying process can be lengthy and complex.

 Look for preapproved short sales where the lender has approved the property’s sale price.
 Once you find a property you like, you can negotiate the sale and present an offer.
 The lender can then accept or reject the offer.

-- Consult a real estate agent, attorney, and tax professional.
+2. Consult with a real estate agent, attorney, and tax professional.

-Purchasing a foreclosed property is complex and may not be for everyone.
-Lenders try to recoup as much money as they can to cover the balance owed on the home.
-In many cases, distressed homes are offered as-is, and you may not get a chance to get a home inspection or tour the property.
+Purchasing a foreclosed property is also a complex process.
+Lenders attempt to recoup as much money as possible to cover the outstanding balance on the home.
+In many cases, distressed homes are sold as-is, and you may not have the opportunity to conduct a home inspection or tour the property.

 Do Short Sales and Foreclosures Change by State?